 In any given home there are a bunch of indoor air pollutants, from combustion sources such as oil, gas, coal or wood to deteriorating petrochemical products that off-gas toxins into the air your family breathes.
 Pollutants can cause health effects.

 One simple way to protect yourself, your family, and your home from these toxic pollutants is to have your air ducts cleaned regularly.
 Dirty air ducts are one of the most significant sources of indoor air pollution in the home.
 SERVPRO can come out and clean your air ducts in any season to make sure that you are breathing clean air.

 - You Suspect Mold:

 As your ducts operate over the course of months and years, layers and layers of dust and other particles are slowly being deposited.
 This dust then absorbs any moisture in the air, creating perfect conditions for mold.
 The heating and cooling system in your home is a behind-the-scenes operator, meaning it is often not accessible or visible in order to check for mold growth.

 If you suspect you may have mold, or just want peace of mind, a regular duct cleaning will help allay any fears.
 An expert can test for mold in your ducts, as well as give them a preventative cleaning, to keep your indoor breathing air mold-free.

 - Your Ducts Have Never Been Cleaned:

 If you cannot remember ever having your home’s ducts cleaned, you should schedule an appointment to have them checked.
 Imagine your ducts going years without a thorough cleaning.
 For years, dust, dead skin cells, dead insects, and toxic particles have contributed layers and layers of debris in your ducts.
-When ducts become so excessively clogged with particles, these particles are actually blown out of your air vents right into the air you are breathing.

 - You Want Greater Efficiency: